fehler/break/break-schedule.md

 Break Schedule
 ==============

 /* This is a work in progress, while I work on the copy for the Break web site.
 I’ll be updating it as times are firmed up, but most times are accurate.
+We’re aware that attendees may be arriving at any time.
+Registration will be available on a rolling basis, so please make your way in your own time without feeling udue stress.
 Contact chris@monographic.org if you have questions and I’ll do my best to assist. */

 + Wednesday
   + An Afternoon With Shopify